 - strengthen the capacity of climate knowledge brokers to support locally led adaptation;

 - enhance the capacity of key actors to use knowledge and implement locally led adaptation.

 Over five years (2022-2027), the initiative will improve the quality of life and resilience of the most climate-affected people, and it will create a vibrant, capacitated and impactful community of actors driving locally led adaptation.

 Several projects will be supported through Step Change, including The Climate and Development Knowledge Network (CDKN).
 CDKN is a global network led by SouthSouthNorth, in partnership with Fundación Futuro Latinoamericano (FFLA) and ICLEI South Asia.
 CDKN works to improve the well-being of the most climate-affected people in the Global South, especially marginalized groups, through transformative climate-resilient action.
 CDKN works in partnership with the public and private sectors and civil society to mobilise knowledge, leadership and capacity in the Global South, from local to global levels.
 CDKN will focus on accelerating inclusive climate-resilient action on climate change that is locally led and strengthens the voice and climate leadership of marginalized groups at community level.

-A cohort of up to seven additional projects will also be supported across Africa.
+A cohort of seven additional projects will also be supported across Africa.
 These projects will grow the number of organizations closing knowledge-to-action gaps and driving locally led adaptation.
 This cohort of projects will develop capacity, talent and momentum for locally led adaptation on the African continent.
 View all projects by browsing the brochure below, or by clicking the link below the brochure.